Mixtures of SubExperts for Large Language Continual Learning: Experiments

-\paragraph{Performances \& Parameter Efficiency.} The results presented in \Cref{fig:perf_capasity} highlight the strong performance and parameter efficiency of MoSEs across increasing numbers of tasks in the TRACE 0.5K benchmark.
-As shown in \Cref{fig:perf_capasity}(a), MoSEs with a 29.0\% expert selection ratio consistently outperform other baselines - such as LoRA, O-LoRA, and MoE - in terms of average performance, maintaining higher accuracy as the number of tasks grows.
+\textbf{Parameter-Efficient CL.} The results presented in \Cref{fig:perf_capasity} highlight the strong performance and parameter efficiency of MoSEs across increasing numbers of tasks in the TRACE benchmark.
+As shown in \Cref{fig:perf_capasity}(a), MoSEs (CPK) with a 29.0\% expert selection ratio consistently outperform other baselines - such as LoRA, O-LoRA, and MoE - in terms of average performance, maintaining higher accuracy as the number of tasks grows.
 Meanwhile, \Cref{fig:perf_capasity}(b) demonstrates that MoSEs achieve this superior performance with significantly fewer trainable parameters.
-Specifically, MoSEs with $c=29.0\%$ require notably fewer parameters than MoE and scales more efficiently compared to other baselines, even as tasks accumulate.
-This underscores MoSEs’ ability to strike a favorable balance between continual learning effectiveness and computational efficiency.
+Specifically, MoSEs with $c=29.0\%$ require notably fewer parameters and scale more efficiently compared to other baselines, even as tasks accumulate.
+This demonstrates MoSEs’ ability to strike a favorable balance between effectiveness and computational efficiency.